 Sustainable Land Management Projects: Invest in projects that promote sustainable land management practices, such as sustainable forestry and soil conservation.

 The carbon offset market in New Zealand is estimated to be worth approximately NZ$18 million, with most offsets coming from forestry and agriculture projects.
-The global voluntary carbon market is estimated to be worth around $2 billion and is expected to grow at an exponential rate to $50 - $100 billion by 2030.
+According to Morgan Stanely, the global voluntary carbon-offset market is expected to grow from $2 billion in 2020 to around $250 billion by 2050.
 The growing demand for carbon credits from corporate buyers and increasing voluntary offset purchases from individuals are key factors driving the market’s growth.
 Furthermore, stringent environmental regulations and the growing adoption of renewable energy sources contribute to market growth.

 The price of carbon credits in the voluntary carbon market varies greatly and is typically determined by market forces, such as supply and demand.
 Prices can range from as low as NZD$1.50 per ton to as high as NZD$100 per ton.
 The average price of voluntary carbon credits is around NZD$ 12.50 per ton.
 Prices also fluctuate depending on the type of project the credit is associated with, how it is verified, and the quality of the carbon offset.